 After the introduction of the GHS and after collecting the necessary information as well as data through the Information Technology system, the application of additional healthcare providers’ payment methods depending on their performance in accordance with specific Key Performance Indicators (KPIs) will be considered in consultation with the competent bodies.

-Upon receiving healthcare services, and where applicable, beneficiaries will pay directly to the providers, a Co-payment, a Personal Contribution I and a Personal Contribution II as explained under Co-payments and Personal Contribution I and II
+Upon receiving healthcare services, and where applicable, beneficiaries pay directly to the providers, a Co-payment, a Personal Contribution I and a Personal Contribution II as explained under Co-payments and Personal Contribution I and II